10 Reasons to Learn German

 © iStockphoto

 From personal to professional life, learning German will give you more options.
-The Goethe Institute has devised 10 compelling reasons to learn German:
+The Goethe-Institut has devised 10 compelling reasons to learn German:

 1.)
 Business relationships: 1,000 German companies are world leaders in their businesses.
 They employ 7 million people in the world and have a turnover of 1.7 trillion EURO.
 Want a piece of the cake?
 Having the ability to communicate with your business partners and stakeholders in their language will greatly increase your professional relationship and improve communication.
 Even if you are not proficient in German, a basic knowledge of the language will help you understand the business and communication culture of the company and integrate better.